Breo Ellipta powder

 - The risk of serious heart problems (eg, irregular heartbeat) may be greater if you use Breo Ellipta powder in high doses.
 Do NOT use more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Breo Ellipta powder may sometimes cause severe breathing problems right after you use a dose.
+Sometimes, this may be life-threatening.
 If this happens, use your rescue inhaler.
 Contact your doctor or seek other medical care at once.

 - An increase in how often people got pneumonia was seen with Breo Ellipta powder.
 There was also an increase in hospitalization from pneumonia.
 Some cases were fatal.
 Discuss any questions or concerns with your doctor.